Do You Need a Police Report to Prove Fault in a Car Accident?

 Left-turn collisions: These accidents are almost always the fault of the driver taking the left turn.

-Motorists who are unsure if they are at fault or not should review their state's "Rules of the Road" — which can often be found on the local DMV's website, in the state's highway manual, or in FindLaw Codes — for the law that applies to the type of accident that occurred.
+Motorists who are unsure whether or not they're at fault should review their state's "Rules of the Road," which can often be found on the local DMV's website, in the state's highway manual, or in your states Motor Vehicle Code — available in FindLaw Codes — for the law that applies to the type of accident that occurred.

 Ask an Attorney About Assessing Fault

 Laws regarding fault vary from state to state.
 Most states have "at-fault" laws, while a few others have "no-fault" laws.
-States also vary in the way they treat negligence, which is another word for fault.
+States also vary in the way they treat negligence, which is a type of fault.
 It's crucial to understand state law before fault can be assessed.

-Meet with a local car accident attorney to learn more about fault, insurance claims, and your legal options.
+Meet with a local car accident attorney to learn more about fault, insurance claims, and your legal options after a vehicle accident.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help